 With Lynn and Ray gone and the Explorer loaded up, we decided to do a little exploration of the town by hiking to the top of Tank Hill.
 The hill is right at the back of our camp and hosts an enormous water tank with the bold inscription “Welcome to Marble Bar” and another saying “Our summer is Hot, Our Winter is Warm and Water is Precious.”
 We ascended the mountain following a bush path strewn with small, jagged rocks and had to keep our eyes on the pathway in order not to miss our steps and fall.
 It was a strenuous effort to cover the short ascent as it was rough sloppy and overgrown with weeds.

 At the top of the hill, our effort was rewarded with a beautiful view of the town as it spreads flat down below us.
 We could see the well laid out streets in form of a rectangular grid, the maintenance offices of a few mining interests and the rolling hills in the far distance that surround the town, holding it in their belly.
-The voice of my geography teacher echoed in my ears asking me to look closely at the hills and notice that Marble Bar must have been sited here because of the defence from invaders that the hills offer.
+The voice of my geography teacher echoed in my ears asking me to look closely at the hills and explain why Marble Bar is sited here.
+There you go again, Seun, you got it wrong.
+Have you considered how the surrounding mountains could have contributed?
+No ma.
+Okay then, haven’t I taught you about the defence from invaders that hills offer?
 She asked me to remember the examples she had given about Idanre, a similar city in Western Nigeria surrounded by hills.
 I smiled.
 It was as if I was in her class again, while teaching us about factors for the location of cities.
 I wanted to raise my hands and tell her that I don’t think this was the reason for the choice of this location to site Marble Bar in the late 1800’s

 Mount Nameless was not on our itinerary but as we drove out of Marble Bar, our attention was drawn to the name somehow but can’t remember how.
 The name awoken a curiosity in us, how can a mountain be nameless to be called exactly that?
 For the settling Europeans not to find a name worthy to call the mountain, to us, smirks of dis-ingenuity.
 As we were later to learn, when we arrived att the Karijini Visitor’s Centre, our thoughts were in agreement with the thinking of the Aboriginals that own these lands for centuries.
 There, on a display, were the words of Lola Young, a Yinhawangka (the Aborigine group in this area) Elder regarding the Europeans naming of Mount Nameless: